Dog Exercise Requirements Calculator

 What happens if I don't exercise my dog enough?

-Under-exercise causes: behavioral problems (destructive chewing, digging, excessive barking, hyperactivity, inability to settle), obesity (shortens lifespan, increases disease risk), anxiety and reactivity (pent-up energy manifests as stress), poor sleep, and in extreme cases, aggression.
-Working breeds NEED exercise - without it, they find outlets (destroying furniture, escaping yards, obsessive behaviors).
+Under-exercise causes behavioral problems (destructive chewing, digging, excessive barking, hyperactivity, inability to settle), obesity (shortens lifespan, increases disease risk; check your dog with our Obesity Risk Calculator), anxiety and reactivity (pent-up energy manifests as stress), poor sleep, and in extreme cases, aggression.
+Working breeds need exercise.
+Without it, they find outlets like destroying furniture, escaping yards, and obsessive behaviors.
 Many "behavioral problems" resolve simply by meeting exercise needs.

 Can I exercise my puppy too much?